Health Information and Tools > Patient Care Handouts > Learning About How to Talk With Your Child or Teen About Vaping

 Why does it appeal to children and teens?

-Vapes are the most common tobacco product used by children and teens.
-Vaping companies can market their products on TV and radio.
-They also offer many flavours that appeal to youth, like cotton candy, gummy bear, and fruit.
+Vapes are a common product used by children and teens.
 Many children and teens think vaping is cool.
-Devices are easy to hide and use.
+Vaping devices are easy to hide from adults and easy to use.

 What are the safety concerns?